-The Parts that Make Up Your Roof
+The Parts That Make Up Your Roof

 A roof is made up of multiple components.
 Other than the shingle, which most people are familiar with, we have the underlayment, flashing, ventilation and more.
 Each of these are listed below with a brief definition.
-Every component of a roof works to support the others.
+Every part of a roof works to support the others.
 If someone were to cut corners and neglect a portion of the roofing system, the other components would suffer.

 1. Decking